AngeloJacobo/OpenLANE-Sky130-Physical-Design-Workshop/README.md

 ![image](https://user-images.githubusercontent.com/87559347/182833339-f117de40-af1f-4607-9c47-81b3ae5f7b7e.png)

 3. Run synthesis.
 Command used is:
- - `% run_synthesis` = Run yosys synthesis, ABC scripts, and STA.
+ - `% run_synthesis` = Run yosys synthesis, ABC scripts, and OpenSTA.

 ![image](https://user-images.githubusercontent.com/87559347/182847715-b0da0f41-b444-4036-9ca3-c5335bfd42cf.png)

 The flipflop ratio percentage (number of flip flops)/(total number of cells) is 1613/14876 = 10.843%

 After running synthesis, inside the `runs/[date]/results/synthesis` is `picorv32a_synthesis.v` which is the mapping of the netlist to standard cell library using ABC.
 The `runs/[date]/reports/synthesis` will contain synthesis statistic reports and static timing analysis reports.
-The `runs/[date]/synthesis/logs` contains terminal output dumps.
+The `runs/[date]/synthesis/logs` contains log files for the terminal output dumps for running yosys and OpenSTA.

 ![image](https://user-images.githubusercontent.com/87559347/182874085-12a7d8b8-d095-4a18-b9ab-101050473046.png)